coast-team/netflux-bot/README.md

  - Raspberry Pi 3
  - Raspbian GNU/Linux 8.0 (jessie)

-In this guide we install the following appications:
+In this guide we install the following applications:

  - NodeJS: 6.2.2
  - Netflux: latest